andrewdyer/slim3-mailer/README.md

 # Slim3 Mailer

-Mailable support for the Slim Framework using Twig and (Swift Mailer)[https://github.com/swiftmailer/swiftmailer].
+Mailable support for the Slim Framework using Twig and [Swift Mailer](https://github.com/swiftmailer/swiftmailer).
 Mailables will massively tidy up your controller methods or routes, and will make sending email a breeze.

 ## License